 What monopolies have you seen that have lasted?
 What state boost did or do they receive?

-Again, Facebook pretty much had a US monopoly on social network sites.
+Facebook pretty much had a US monopoly on social media sites.
 Google (Alphabet) is now there with Search and YouTube.
 And before Google, Yahoo had a large chunk of the search market.
-What you cite about monopolies is theory, but it doesn’t happen in practice.
-This is because once a company is too large, they start not wanting to compete with their money-maker so they don’t enter into new areas.
-This was the worry about Netflix, but they made the tough choice of servicing both DVD and streaming.
-You’ll notice the old guard has been slow to embrace streaming.
+What you cite about monopolies is theory; it doesn’t happen in practice.
+This is because once a company is too large, they realize it is just as profitable to spend money on lobbying government as it is to spend it on research and development.

 Yes, Wal-Mart drives out small businesses.
 This is because: (a) Wal-Mart is more efficient at what they do and (b) Walmart is largely successful due to indirect government subsidies.
 The majority of Walmart employees are on some form of public assistance.
 This is effectively taxpayers subsidizing Walmart’s workforce, which allows them to remain competitive in the labor market.
 Without the subsidies, they’d be forced to pay a competitive wage and they would dwindle to a more reasonable size.

 The same happened with Blockbuster, so Blockbuster lost market share to Netflix.
-Going back to Wal-Mart, they support increases to minimum wage because it’ll hurt their competition (small businesses) more.
-Amazon does the same.
+Going back to Wal-Mart, they and Amazon both support increases to minimum wage because it’ll hurt their competition (small businesses) more than it hurts them.
 Costco, Target, KMart, etc. are also more efficient than small businesses and they compete against Wal-Mart.